-Main limitations: The mandatory statistics data are the catch and the corresponding effort, however with different resolution and aggregation depending on the lakes concerned.
-EU logbooks are not used in freshwater but various journals depending on lake.
-A part of the "recreational" catch is reported, but only if commercially sold.
-Eel rescued from mortalities in hydropower installation through a Trap and Transport program are reported to SwAM by the fishers organization on behalf of the industry.
+Main limitations: The mandatory statistics data is the catch and the corresponding effort, however with different resolution and aggregation depending on the lakes concerned.
+EU logbooks made for daily reports are not used for freshwater fisheries, instead freshwater catches are reported on monthly or annually basis depending on lake.
+Eel rescued from induced mortalities in hydropower installation through a Trap and Transport program are reported to SwAM by each fisherman as well as the fisher's organization on behalf of the industry.